UoB-DSMP-2023-24/dsmp-2024-group23/Ryan/README.md

   - Weighted Avg Bid Price: weighted average bid price
   - Weighted Avg Ask Price: weighted average ask price
   - Bid-Ask Quantity Ratio: ratio of total bid quantity to total ask quantity

+## Feature Engineering
+In the notebook `Feature_Engineering.ipynb`, I created some new features for the combined Tapes `Tapes_all.csv` and used one LOB as an example.
+Then I used the `Parsing_LOB.py` and `Parsing_LOB3.0.py` to apply the feature engineering to all LOB data.

+If you want to use the feature engineering, you can check the notebook and use the function `rolling_stats_diff` to create new features for the Tape data.